JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-image fit="contain" primary url="https://ia800901.us.archive.org/BookReader/BookReaderImages.php?id=illustriertegart08cour&itemPath=%2F4%2Fitems%2Fillustriertegart08cour&server=ia800901.us.archive.org&page=n118_w1253" title="Charles Dickens grew 'Miss Pollock' pelargoniums in pots at Gad's Hill Place, _Pelargonium zonale foliis variegatis.
 Miss Pollock (E. G. Henderson)_,_Illustrirte Garten-Zeitung_, The LuEsther T Mertz Library, the New York Botanical Garden, Biodiversity Heritage Library">
 <param ve-image fit="contain" url="https://ia800901.us.archive.org/BookReader/BookReaderImages.php?id=illustriertegart08cour&itemPath=%2F4%2Fitems%2Fillustriertegart08cour&server=ia800901.us.archive.org&page=n120_w927" title="_Pelargonium zonale foliis variegatis.
 Miss Pollock (E. G. Henderson)_,_Illustrirte Garten-Zeitung_, The LuEsther T Mertz Library, the New York Botanical Garden, Biodiversity Heritage Library">

 So how can we tell the history of the forgotten _Pelargonium_, a plant that is now a familiar cultural fixture for so many of us, but one that so few people know by its true identity?
 Perhaps it is time to put the _Geranium_ to one side, and to narrate instead the lesser-known story of the _Pelargonium_, to excavate its forgotten history—from its unique morphology and nomenclatural genealogy, to its far-reaching impact in the spheres of industry, technology, agriculture, culture, and society.
-An interdisciplinary history of the _Pelargonium_ that attends to the plant’s popularity during the long nineteenth century reveals how advances in horticultural technologies and breeding adapted the flower to European tastes and in doing so fueled demand for it as an ornamental plant and an aromatic crop.
-This visual essay also elucidates some reasons that Dicken’s favored flower is still, regardless of its proper name, widely used to infuse gardens with brilliant colors, showy foliage, and pleasant fragrances.
+An interdisciplinary history of the _Pelargonium_ that attends to the plant’s popularity during the long nineteenth century reveals how advances in horticultural technologies and breeding adapted the flower to European aesthetic and olfactory sensibilities and in doing so fueled demand for it as an ornamental plant and an aromatic crop.
+This visual essay also elucidates some reasons that Dicken’s favored flower is still widely used to infuse gardens with its brilliant scarlet color, showy foliage, and pleasant fragrance.
 <param ve-image fit="contain" url="Pelargonium_LincolnPark_Chicago_LibCongress.jpg" title="Keystone View Company, _Geraniums, Lincoln Park, Chicago, Ill., U.S.A._, c.1899, Library of Congress Prints and Photographs Division, LC-DIG-stereo-1s12488">
 <param ve-image fit="contain" url="Pelargoniums_BowoodHouse_FLICKR.jpg" title="Pelargoniums bloom in garden vases, Bowood House, village of Derry Hill, England, alh1, 2015, Flickr, CC BY-NC-ND 2.0">
 <param ve-image fit="contain" url="Pelargonium_SanDiegoBotanicalGarden_Flickr.jpg" title="Pelargonium 'Arcturus', San Diego Botanic Garden, African Garden, cultivar413, 2019, Flickr, CC BY 2.0">